How To Schedule Your Content Marketing Today

 You want to get that content shared out to your audience.
 What good is your content if it doesn’t get read or shared?
 You would be wasting your time writing it.

 Imagine spending eight to twenty hours righting the perfect post.
 Looking for great images, maybe purchasing something on Canva and then designing it for your blog?
 After all that time, wouldn’t it be nice to have it seen by others?

 I know you feel frazzled after doing all the work for the post.
 But that’s only 20% of the job.
-80% of it is sharing that content and others relevant content.
+80% of it is sharing that content and other relevant content.

-Content Marketing Rule of Thumb: 20% of time to generate content, 80% of time sharing content.
+Content Marketing Rule of Thumb: 20% of the time to generate content, 80% of time sharing content.

 [clickToTweet tweet=”Content Marketing Rule of Thumb: 20% of time to generate content, 80% of time sharing content.” quote=”Content Marketing Rule of Thumb: 20% of time to generate content, 80% of time sharing content.” theme=”style2″]

 What is Content Marketing Exactly?
 By Definition it is: “A type of marketing that involves the creation and sharing of online material (such as videos, blogs, and social media posts) that does not explicitly promote a brand but is intended to stimulate interest in its products or services.
 Social media is an integral part of content marketing.”

 Start Monthly to Schedule Your Content Marketing Plan

 Starting out with a small content marketing plan that you can increase or decrease is best.
 If you plan much further out you may get overwhelmed before you even start.
 Decide how often first you will create your content.

 Once weekly at your blog and maybe 2 or 3 contributor posts unless you are a Ryan Biddulph who probably writes in his sleep.